The Dirichlet-to-Neumann map on asymptotically anti-de Sitter spaces and holography

 Despite analogies with the asymptotically hyperbolic setting, the Lorentzian signature is in many ways different and major difficulties arise due to the lack of ellipticity.
 The same issues already occur in the Lorentzian analogue of the first setting, \eqref{E.Deltag}, namely the case in which $(X,g)$ is a smooth Lorentzian manifold with time-like boundary~$\partial X$, which is more straightforward to introduce for illustration.
 For concreteness let us suppose that it is globally hyperbolic (in the sense of spacetimes with boundary~\cite{sanchez}) with a compact Cauchy surface.
 Then if $t$ is a time function~\cite{sanchez}, the forward problem for the Klein--Gordon equation

 has a unique solution, and the corresponding (forward) {\em Dirichlet-to-Neumann map}\/ $f\mapsto \partial_{\nu} u$ is therefore well defined.
-Not much more is known however outside of situations with translation invariance in $t$; in particular a symbolic description is lacking.
+Not much more is known however outside of situations with translation invariance or real analyticity in $t$, a notable exception being results of Alexakis--Feizmohammadi--Oksanen on recovery of zero-order terms under curvature bounds \cite{Alexakis2022,Alexakis2024}, cf.~\cite{Liu2024,Yi2025,Yi2025a}.
+In particular, a symbolic description is lacking.

 In the case of anti-de Sitter spaces considered here, the metric blows up at $\p X$ similarly as on asymptotically hyperbolic spaces and then Dirichlet and Neumann data are replaced by two leading asymptotics.
 In this setting we derive a symbolic expansion of the Dirichlet-to-Neumann map in the calculus of \emph{paired Lagrangian distributions} introduced by Melrose and Uhlmann~\cite{Melrose1979}.
 It consists of a certain class of distributions with wave front set consisting of two intersecting Lagrangian submanifolds, which generalizes Schwartz kernels of Fourier integral operator.
 One of its original applications is the symbolic construction of forward inverses away from the boundary; here instead the focus is on obtaining an expansion at the boundary and keeping track on the dependence on the metric $g$.